akeneo-presales/apps-workshop-partners/README.md

 2. Run the following command within your Docker container to install the Google AI Generative API client using Composer:

     ``bash
-    docker exec -it presalesApp_web composer require google/cloud-vision ``
+    docker exec -it workshopApp_web composer require google/cloud-vision ``

 Now you have successfully installed the Third-Party API client for addressing the Google AI Generative API within your Dockerized Akeneo PIM app.
 Proceed to the next steps to configure and utilize this client within your custom app.

 ## Step 4: install Google Cloud Service Account
-in order to request the Google Cloud Vision API, the Google Client should be authenticates, to do so we will use a Service account.
+in order to request the Google Cloud Vision API, the Google Client should be authenticated, to do so we will use a Service account that has rights to request the Google Cloud Vision Service.
+We will provide you it's content for the time of the workshop.

 Copy the service account credentials json key into a service_account.json file at the root of the project.